 Your husband says he wants out of the marriage, but he won’t move out.
 Here are a few steps for wives whose husbands say they want a divorce, but don’t leave.

+In my article about making a life after a divorce, a reader named Jill shared her struggle.
 Jill’s husband wants to divorce her, but he refuses to leave the house and kids.
 He wants her to leave – he has nowhere to go, no friends to stay with, and no family to rely on.

 She wants to go to counseling and perhaps even save their marriage, but he refuses.
 Jill doesn’t know what to do – she feels stuck, anxious, isolated, and scared for her kids.
 Not to mention unloved, betrayed, and confused.